KTH-dESA/GEOSeMOSYS_Kenya/README.md

 3) Activate the new environment: **conda activate geosemosys**

 # R
+To download the capacityfactors for solar and wind you need to have R on your computer.
 You can download R for free https://www.r-project.org/ You also need to install the package "curl" which you install through the R commander
 <pre><code>install.packages("cran")</code></pre>